aggle/public_wifi/README.rst

   An example library for converting a catalog of stars and point sources from source detection software into a format for PUBLIC WIFI is provided in ``utils.ks2_utils.py`` and ``utils.ks2_tables.py`` -- in this case, KS2 (Anderson et al, 2015?) was used for point source detection.
+These tables are designed to parse the output from that software.

 1.1 Instantiating the database
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~